 Our knowledge is right under our noses – we’re too close to it to SEE how much we know.
 We know A LOT more than someone who has zero experience with their camera.
 That means, you’ve got a lot to offer a newbie!

 “Do I need to know all the camera makes / models?”

 You do NOT have to know all the gear out there to teach a workshop.

 Have your attendees bring their manual.
 Inside my program, PPW, I have a tool for your students too that doubles as a way to ease your mind.

 Nope!
 You’re not creating your competition.
 You’re creating dreamier potential clients who could continue to work with you or they go out and tell their friends about you, your workshop, and YOUR approach to photography.

-Allow me to highlight my favorite benefit of these workshops:
+Allow me to highlight a major benefit of these workshops:

-You get their undivided attention during your workshop – that’s HUGE!
+You get your potential clients’ undivided attention for about 4 hours – that’s HUGE!